vjbhandari61/web3-wallet-alerts/README.md

 2. If not, it starts monitoring the address for incoming and outgoing transactions.
 3. When a transaction is detected, the application checks if it meets the user's alert threshold.
 4. If the conditions are met, an email notification is sent to the user.
+5. Duplicate subscriptions for the same user and wallet address are prevented.